 The UFC makes it’s long awaited return at UFC Fight Island on July 25.
 With a fireworks headliner between two top middleweights Darren Till and former champ Robert Whittaker.
-We preview the opening odds for UFC Fight Island with our early fight prediction.
+The latest odds & predictions for Whittaker vs Till are here.

 Darren Till vs. Robert Whittaker Odds

 Darren Till has a slight advantage in the opening betting odds, with a winning probability of 55% over Robert Whittaker.
 This close betting line means if you bet $100 on Till you’d profit $80 and a $100 bet on Whittaker would net you $100.

 Looking for a reliable site to bet on UFC fights online?
 We have you covered with our top list right here.

 Who has the edge?

 This fight is almost a 50/50 one, you have Darren Till picking up his first win in three bouts after moving up in weight class from welter to middleweight.
 Till looked more composed against Kelvin Gastelum and fought a safe fight to pick up a decision win.

 For Robert Whittaker the question remains how will he bounce back after losing his title to Israel Adesanya at UFC 243.
 The former champ claimed he felt the pressure of being the champion and perhaps we will see a more loose and fluid Whittaker when he faces Till.

 Given the fact the Whittaker is coming off a loss and will have to travel from New Zealand to UFC Fight Island for this, the bookies are placing him the slight underdog.
 We seen Darren Till’s ability to move in and out with smooth transitions, similar to how Adesanya made Whittaker miss.
 Till will rely on his counter strikes to catch Whittaker and land the bigger shots.